Best for unsecured credit-building

 One of the Petal 1 Card’s biggest draws is that it reports to all three major credit bureaus — Equifax, TransUnion and Experian.
 You should start seeing the new account on your credit reports one to two months after it’s opened.
-This contributes to your credit mix and allows the cardholder to start establishing a positive payment history when paying your bill on time.
-Further, Petal’s mobile app affords cardholders the opportunity to manage their money, track spending and automate bill payments to help avoid falling behind.
+This contributes to your credit mix and allows the cardholder to establish a positive payment history when paying your bill on time.
+Further, Petal’s mobile app allows cardholders the opportunity to manage their money, track spending and automate bill payments to help avoid falling behind.

-On top of mobile account management features and bureau reporting, the Petal 1 Card provides a $300 to $5,000 initial credit limit, which is amazing for an unsecured card in its class.
+On top of mobile account management features and bureau reporting, the Petal 1 Card provides a $300 to $5,000 initial credit limit, which is great for an unsecured card in its class.
 If you have access to up to $5,000 for your credit limit, it can lower your credit utilization ratio and boost your credit score if you keep a low balance.

 The Discover it® Secured Credit Card is great for beginners or people with bad credit who want safety measures in place with their card while earning cash back.
 Plus, Discover’s acclaimed customer service adds to the value of starting your credit-building efforts with the issuer.
-However, there are a few drawbacks, such as its $200 minimum security deposit and its slightly higher APR (26.74 percent, variable), so make sure you pay off your balance monthly.
+However, there are a few drawbacks, such as its $200 minimum security deposit and its slightly higher variable APR, so make sure you pay off your balance monthly.
 If you don’t want money tied up in a security deposit and need a higher potential credit limit, the Petal 1 Visa card may be a better fit for you.

 With the Petal 1 Visa, it’s better to focus on building your credit rather than applying for more cards to optimize your rewards spending.
 Every hard credit check on your report will temporarily decrease your credit score.